 Amazon has a long history of tax evasion.
 The company had been active in different European countries, including the UK, and denied its permanent settlement in these countries to avoid taxes.

 In 2009, Amazon tried to play the same tricks but got into trouble when the Tokyo National Tax Agency caught Amazon red-handed.
 The Japanese tax authority wared Amazon to pay $119 million in taxes for unreported income in Japan.

 Amazon, run by Jeff Bezos, the world’s wealthiest person, is accused as the worst offender as the company has been “aggressively avoiding” tax over the past few decades.
-According to Fair Tax mark’s report, Amazon is dodging and delaying the tax by shifting revenue to low tax countries.
+According to Fair Tax mark’s report, Amazon dodges and delays the tax by shifting revenue to low-tax countries.

 The report stated that regarding Amazon’s revenue ($960.5)and profit ($26.8)for this decade, its effective tax rate was 12.7%, while the firm paid just $3.4billion.